So, while I was coming out of a really, really nice dose of legal narcotics, the foot surgeon was giving my wife the lowdown on how the surgery went.

 So why did I put off going to the foot doctor for so long?
 Simply because I didn’t think the problem was that bad.
 After all, I was still able to hike and run.
 I even walked an entire marathon with my wife two years ago.
 I knew I’d have a fair amount of pain afterward each time, but I just accepted it as a chronic, semi-permanent condition that maybe someday I’d take care of if the pain ever stopped me from doing things I love.

 Turns out, that was really stupid advice I was giving myself.
 And I was stupid enough to believe it, too.

 Most of the pain we experience — physical, emotional, spiritual, etc. — is meant to be a short-term teacher, not a long-term companion.

-Most pain should be like Yoda in Star Wars — short and wise, yet ugly and annoying enough to push you into action, and then will gracefully disappear when you finally take the action or learned the lesson you needed to learn.
+Most pain should be like Yoda in Star Wars — short and wise, yet ugly and annoying enough to push you into action, and then will gracefully disappear when you finally take the action or learn the lesson you need to learn.

 My foot pain is just one example of pain I have been putting up with far too long.
 I also have habits that need to be changed, relationships that need to be repaired, and some feelings that need to be released.
 Some of the trauma is recent, some I have lived with far longer than my foot pain.
 I can’t address it all at once, I know that.

 But I also can’t wait five years to make changes that will dramatically increase the quality of my mind, my body, my relationships, and my life.
 And I know some of it will require the help of people with advanced degrees like my foot doctor.